npm

 serviceUrl?: string, // Default: https://simforge.goharvest.ai

-envVars?: { OPENAI_API_KEY: string }, // For local function execution
+envVars?: { OPENAI_API_KEY: string }, // For native function execution

 })

-• envVars: Pass LLM provider API keys for local execution
+• envVars: Pass LLM provider API keys for native function execution via call().

 • enabled: When false, all tracing is disabled.
 Wrapped functions still execute normally but no spans are sent.